Kholodnyi Yar

 Human History

-Kholodnyi Yar holds legendary status in Ukrainian national consciousness as the center of an armed resistance movement from 1919 to 1922, when thousands of local fighters used the dense forests as a base for defending Ukrainian independence against Bolshevik forces.
-The forest's history of sheltering resistance extends further back, with Cossack-era traditions of using the ravines as refuges.
-Earlier human presence is evidenced by Scythian burial mounds on the plateau edges.
-The forest has been regarded as sacred by local communities for generations, contributing to its preservation.
+Kholodnyi Yar holds legendary status in Ukrainian national consciousness as the center of the Kholodnyi Yar Republic, a self-proclaimed state and partisan movement that operated from 1919 to 1922, when thousands of local fighters used the dense forests as a base for defending Ukrainian independence against Bolshevik forces.
+[1] The forest's history of sheltering resistance extends further back, with Cossack-era traditions of using the ravines as refuges.
+Earlier human presence is evidenced by Scythian burial mounds on the plateau edges and Trypillian culture sites, with over 150 unique archaeological, historical, and scientific objects documented across the area.

 Park History

 Despite its ecological and historical significance, formal protection of Kholodnyi Yar was delayed for decades due to political sensitivities surrounding its resistance history during the Soviet period.
-Following Ukrainian independence, advocacy for protection grew alongside public recognition of the 1919-1922 uprising.
-Several smaller protected areas were established before the national nature park unified them in 2019.
-The park's establishment was driven by both conservation needs and the desire to properly memorialize the historical significance of the landscape.
+Following Ukrainian independence, advocacy for protection grew alongside public recognition of the 1919–1922 uprising.
+Several smaller protected areas were established before the national nature park was formally created on 1 January 2022 by Presidential Decree No. 2/2022.
+[1] The park's establishment was driven by both conservation needs and the desire to properly memorialize the historical significance of the landscape.

 Major Trails And Attractions

 The park features hiking trails through ancient oak forests, along ravine edges with scenic viewpoints, and past historical sites associated with the Ukrainian resistance movement.
-Memorial crosses and monuments mark significant locations from the 1919-1922 period.
-The Motronyn Monastery, an active Orthodox monastery founded in the ravine system centuries ago, attracts both pilgrims and tourists.
-Ancient oak trees with girths exceeding five meters are highlights of the forest trails.
-Spring wildflower displays blanket the forest floor in April.
+Memorial crosses and monuments mark significant locations from the 1919–1922 Kholodnyi Yar Republic period.
+The Motronynskyi Monastery, an active Orthodox monastery founded in the ravine system centuries ago, attracts both pilgrims and tourists.
+The famous Maksym Zalizniak oak, an over 1,100-year-old pedunculate oak growing near Buda village on the edge of the Kholodnyi Yar forest tract, is among the oldest trees in Ukraine and Europe.
+[1] Spring wildflower displays blanket the forest floor in April.

 Visitor Facilities And Travel

-The park is accessible from the town of Chyhyryn, approximately 50 kilometers to the southeast of Cherkasy city.
+The park is accessible from the town of Chyhyryn, approximately 10 kilometers to the southeast of the forest tract, and around 60 kilometers from Cherkasy city.
 The park administration office provides trail maps and information about guided excursions.
 Rural tourism facilities are developing in surrounding villages.
 The forest paths are generally well-marked and suitable for day hikes of varying lengths.
 The site attracts both nature enthusiasts and those interested in Ukrainian cultural heritage and history.

 Conservation And Sustainability